ArthurKellermann/ArthurKellermann/README.md

 # Hello there! 👋

-I'm a student at the University of Vale do Rio dos Sinos in Brazil.
+🌱 I'm passionate about building web applications and exploring new technologies.

+💼 Currently, I'm working on various projects using Node.js to create scalable and efficient backend solutions.

+🚀 I enjoy collaborating on open-source projects and contributing to the developer community.

-Here in my GitHub, you'll find a variety of repositories containing personal projects, university work, and studies that I'm excited to share.
+- Here in my GitHub, you'll find a variety of repositories containing personal projects, university work, and studies that I'm excited to share.

 ![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=ArthurKellermann&layout=compact&langs_count=4&theme=dark)